AlejFer/daily-trends-api/README.md

    npm run dev
    ```

-_You can also launche all the project from `docker-compose.yml`._
+_You can also launch all the project from `docker-compose.yml`._

-1. Launch API with docker `docker-compose.mongo.yml`
+1. Launch API with docker `docker-compose.yml`
    ```sh
    docker-compose up
    ```